objectbox/objectbox-swift/Source/ios-framework/CodeGenTests/README.md

 These tests require a copy of ObjectBox Swift Code Generator in a known location.
 To get that all set up, do the following:

-1. Locate the objectbox-swift-generator submodule in this repository's `external` folder.
+1. Check the objectbox-swift-generator submodule in this repository's `external` folder is at the desired commit.
-2. Run the `_build.command` script to get a `Sourcery.app`.
+2. In [RunToolTests.sh](RunToolTests.sh), if it makes sense, comment out tests that you don't want to run (running all takes minutes).
-3. Build the `CodeGenTests` target in the ObjectBox Xcode project (this step runs the tests using the built code generator)
+3. See ["Development" in the root README](/README.md#development) on how to build the generator and run generator tests.

 ## Adding New Test Cases